Pools A–D: Our Two Favorites in Every Group — and the Stars Who’ll Drive Them

 🇺🇸 United States — Cy Young top end, thunder everywhere

-🇲🇽 Mexico — balance, savvy, and October-tested bats
+🇲🇽 Mexico — balance, savvy, and March-tested bats

 Pool C